wireshark/wireshark/docbook/README.txt

 docbookx.dtd:       docbook-dtds            M           provides v4.1, v4.2, v4.3, v4.4 DTDs

 fop:                fop                     O           See above
-jimi:               -                       O           get it from http://java.sun.com/products/jimi/ - see above
+jimi:               -                       O           (fop 0.20.5 ony) get it from http://java.sun.com/products/jimi/ - see above

 Note: There are required dependencies (such as xml-common and sgml-common);
       yum is your friend for doing package installs including required  dependencies.